neondatabase/website/content/docs/reference/neon-cli.md

 neonctl auth
 ```

-The `auth` command launches a browser window where you can authorize the Neon CLI to access your Neon account.
-Running a Neon CLI command without authenticating with [neonctl auth](/docs/reference/cli-auth) automatically launches the web authentication process.
+The [neonctl auth](/docs/reference/cli-auth) command launches a browser window where you can authorize the Neon CLI to access your Neon account.
+If you have not authenticated previously, running a Neon CLI command automatically launches the web authentication process unless you have specified an API key in your command.

 ### Connect with an API key